 Click in the pop-up window on the so-called placeholder (filename[.png]) and enter the name; a maximum of 48 characters can be used, conclude with [Done].

-Touching the screen outside this pop-up window terminates the saving procedure, but can be restarted or continued by tapping Save Graph again until the saving procedure has been completed or until the next measurement starts.
+Tapping the Abort Save button terminates the saving procedure, but can be restarted or continued by tapping Save Graph again until the saving procedure has been completed or until the next measurement starts.
 The graphic result of an ear measurement can only be saved once.
+A file is created with the representation of the graph just drawn.
+The average size of the file is somewhat dependent on the screen resolution and ranges from approx. 68kB to 256kB.